Events, Conferences, Seminars, Campaign Meetings

 Pam Bartlett gave a talk on the concept of "accountability" in the first part of the event organised by EAPN-Spain, and presented to the public some digital tools and projects from Access Info and other organisations, like AsktheEU.org or LobbyPlag.eu to promote accountability and transparency in the UE.

-You can see the video of the event here, the pictures here and the tweet document to follow all the comments sent about the event, here.
+You can see the video of the event here, the pictures here and the Twitter document to follow all the comments sent about the event, here.

-Pamela's presentation on tools promoting accountabily in UE, available here.
+Pamela's presentation on tools promoting accountability in the EU, available here.

 25 April 2013, Perugia, Italy

-Victoria Anderica and the Diritto di sapere’s team presented in Perugia the final report on the situation of the Right of Access to Information and the state of transparency in Italy at the International Journalism festival 2013.
+Victoria Anderica and the Diritto di Sapere team presented in Perugia the final report on the situation of the Right of Access to Information and the state of transparency in Italy at the International Journalism Festival 2013.
 The event was tweeted under the hashtag #ijf13.
 For more information, read this article.